FAQ about Managed Service for MySQL®

 What value should I set for innodb_buffer_pool_size?

-- Maximum 75% of host RAM provided that at least 1 to 1.6 GB are free for running queries, monitoring, and system processes.
+- Maximum: 75% of the host RAM, provided that at least 1 to 1.6 GB are free for running queries, monitoring, and system processes.

 How do I disable InnoDB strict mode?

 By default, InnoDB strict mode is enabled.
-If you disable this mode using MySQL® tools, the following error will occur:
+If you disable it with MySQL® tools, the following error will occur:

 Mysql query error: (1227) Access denied; you need (at least one of) the SYSTEM_VARIABLES_ADMIN or SESSION_VARIABLES_ADMIN privilege(s) for this operation (400)

-How do I change character sets and collation rules (CHARACTER SET, COLLATE)?
+How do I change character sets and collation rules?

 Follow the steps described in Managing databases.

-Editable MySQL® settings are listed in the documentation.
-You can use one of the available interfaces (management console, CLI, API, or Terraform) to modify these.
-Follow the instructions in Updating a cluster.
+The MySQL® settings you can update are listed in this article.
+To change their values, use one of the available interfaces, such as the management console, CLI, API, or Terraform.
+For this, follow the steps outlined in Updating a cluster.